wsiff/kpm_sys_olb/README.md

 - Ensure that the device file and permissions are properly set before running the utility program.
 - Running `./writer` in a different terminal helps confirm the blocking behavior.

-This guide should help you set up and test the kernel module efficiently. 🚀